 On that sweet note, you'll follow the sun and turn back to Cape Town.

-End with an evening drop-off at your Cape Town accommodation.
+End with an evening drop-off at your Cape Town or Stellenbsoch accommodation.

 Maximum 13 guests per vehicle or guide.

 This scheduled group tour requires a minimum number of travellers to operate.

 Led by a local English-speaking professional tour guide.